NFC phones: The definitive list

 The media covering mobile handsets is very competitive so rumours, speculation and unverified assumptions fly around the world's gadget blogs and forums all day long.
 Here we address the more persistent NFC misunderstandings...

 - Many Japanese phones boast Osaifu Keitai ("mobile wallet") support, but this system based on Sony's Felica technology is not the same as NFC.
-Japan's mobile network operators are, however, moving to NFC and phones are starting to appear on the Japanese market in 2012 that support both NFC and Osaifu Keitai.
+Japan's mobile network operators are, however, moving to NFC and phones started to appear on the Japanese market in 2012 that support both NFC and Osaifu Keitai.
 These phones are included in this list and tagged Osaifu Keitai.

 - ZTE has confirmed to NFC World that the ZTE N880E, an Android 4.1 'Jelly Bean' smartphone, does not have NFC.